Bhumi Pednekar Talks About Insecurities; Doesn’t Think Anybody Is 100 Percent Confident

 Bhumi further talked about the insecurities she faces but concluded that she doesn't think anyone is 100% confident.
 "I have always said that I have been very fortunate to be surrounded by people who think like me.
 Of course, I would wish that I was a little taller or had more hair, and that's natural for everyone.
 I don't think anybody is 100% confident," she said.

-Bhumi will next be seen in the biopic drama film, Saand Ki Aankh.
+Bhumi will next be seen in the biopic-drama, Saand Ki Aankh.
 Co-produced by Anurag Kashyap, the film also stars Taapsee Pannu.
-Bhumi is simultaneously working on two other films such as 'Pati, Patni Aur Woh,' 'Dolly Kitty Aur Woh Chamakte Sitare,' 'Bhoot - Part One: The Haunted Ship,' and 'Bala'.
+Bhumi is simultaneously working on other films such as 'Pati, Patni Aur Woh,' 'Dolly Kitty Aur Woh Chamakte Sitare,' 'Bhoot - Part One: The Haunted Ship,' and 'Bala'.

 MOST READ: Sonakshi Sinha Reveals That She Has Never Had The 'Sex Talk' With Her Parents!